crdoconnor/commandlib/docs/index.md

-For simplicity's sake, the library itself only runs commands in a blocking way (all commands run to completion before continuing), although it contains hooks to run non-blocking commands by either [icommandlib](https://github.com/crdoconnor/icommandlib) or [pexpect](https://pexpect.readthedocs.io/en/stable/).
+For simplicity's sake, the library itself only runs commands in a blocking way (all commands run to completion before continuing), although it contains hooks to run non-blocking via either [icommandlib](https://github.com/crdoconnor/icommandlib) or [pexpect](https://pexpect.readthedocs.io/en/stable/).

 {% for story in quickstart %}